andtr-2021/andtr-2021/README.md

 Hello!
 I am An.

-I'm a software engineer student who has an enthusiasm for AI 🔥
+I'm a software engineer student with an enthusiasm for AI 🔥

 I'm also interested in web developemnt 💻